Your Baby's 1 Month Developmental Milestone

 6. If you are experiencing pain at any point, try removing and reattaching your baby’s mouth to a more comfortable position.
 This may take some trial and error.

 The most important tip to remember, however, is to listen to your baby.
 They will naturally know when to stop feeding and when they are hungry.
-Look out for hunger cues to help stay on top of their feeding schedule.

-Waking often during the night to feed your baby is also protective against things like SUDI (sudden unexplained death in infancy).
+Waking often during the night to feed your hungry baby is also protective against things like SUDI (sudden unexplained death in infancy).

 Remember to hydrate